Gamote/react-native-solar-icons/README.md

 - Ran the test script: `yarn testpack`
 - Install the package in a test project: `yarn add file:/absolute/path/to/react-native-solar-icons-v1.0.0.tgz`

+### Clean up

+The setup is done, there is no reason to keep the `original/` folder.
+We can remove it.
+In case we discover that we need to regenerate the icons, we can always clone the repository again.

 ## Known issues